thycotic/ss-docs/admin/import-export-settings/index.md

 Note: Some settings are unavailable in certain environments or if requiring a license or permission.

+### Application Settings

-**Application Settings** - These settings correspond to the Application Settings section on the Configuration General page.
+ - These settings correspond to the Application Settings section on the Configuration General page.

 Settings unavailable in an on premise environment: